thenicktorres/thenicktorres/README.md

 I'm passionate about Blue Team operations, including digital forensics, incident response, GRC, and AI security & Automation

-If I had to choose a field to get into for my career I'd choose Finance or Healthcare

-If an idea pops into my head, chances are I'll research it and build it.

-...and probably brainstorm on my iPad

 ---

 ### 🧰 Tech Skills